rehman199/task-management-system/README.md

 ## Usage

-1. Start the development server for both the frontend and backend concurrently:
+1. While being in the root directory i.e task-management-system, start the development server for both the frontend and backend concurrently:

    ```bash
    npm run dev